 No trip to Cape Town is complete without an excursion to experience Table Mountain up-close.
 Tickets can be purchased and issued from the front desk once the weather and cableway operating status has been established for the day, normally by around 8am.
 This is a great way to skip the queue at the ticket office.
 Our concierge recommends prioritising this for the early stages of your stay to avoid any disappointment due to inclement weather.

 This incredible experience is guaranteed to leave you with a lifetime of memories.
-We make use of a company that is based in Gansbaai, a two-hour drive from the hotel.
+We make use of a company that is based in Gansbaai, a two and a half hour drive from the hotel.
 This company is the only company with permission to get very close to 'Shark Alley' (the breeding area for the sharks) as they study these fascinating animals as well.
-The rate for this is R3,030 per person inclusive of a return transfer from Cape Town to Gansbaai or R2,430 per person excluding the transfers.
+The rate for this is R3,030 per person inclusive of a return transfer from Cape Town to Gansbaai or R2,550 per person excluding the transfers.
 Refreshments are provided before and during the trip.

 Robben Island is well known as the prison that held Nelson Mandela for 18 of his 27 years in detention, and as a place of exile for nearly 400 years.
 Tickets can be purchased from the front desk and are priced at R600 per adult.
 Please note that this is an extremely popular destination, and it is not uncommon for these tickets to be sold out a few months in advance.Enquire now